Sponsor a child in Eastern Europe

-SOS Children began discussions with representatives of Northern Cyprus in 1989.
+SOS Children's Villages began discussions with representatives of North Cyprus in 1989.
 There was no clear policy on child care and the SOS Children method has provided a model for the reform of child care.
-The only SOS Children’s projects on the island are in the capital, Nicosia, known locally as Lefkosa to the Turks and Lefkosia to the Greeks.
+The only SOS Children’s Villages projects on the island are in the capital, Nicosia, known locally as Lefkosa to the Turks and Lefkosia to the Greeks.
 Nicosia is the only divided capital city in the world.

 We currently have three SOS Children's Villages in Czech Republic.
 These are located in Doubi, Chvalčov and Medlánky.

-Our work in Estonia currently features one SOS Children's Village in Keila, near Tallinn, one SOS Youth Home, one SOS Nursery and three SOS Social Centres.
+Our work in Estonia currently consists one SOS Children's Village in Keila, near Tallinn, one SOS Youth Home, one SOS Nursery and three SOS Social Centres.